 - using processes like test-driven development and automated testing (writing tests before you develop the features to be tested) to highlight issues with quality early on

-- identify important metrics, establish a baseline and monitor these for changes throughout the project
+- identifying important metrics, establishing a baseline and monitoring for changes throughout the project

 Regularly releasing and testing small features with your users: